 - Remove the asset in question immediately if you don’t have the correct license.
 If it’s an image in a blog post, delete the image.
 If it’s a font on a website, remove it and say hello to Times New Roman

 I mentioned above about unintentional copyright claims being covered by your professional indemnity insurance.
-This means in the situation that happened to me—where someone was redistributing licensed photos from Getty Images without paying for them—wouldn’t be covered.
+This means the situation that happened to me—where someone was redistributing licensed photos from Getty Images without paying for them—wouldn’t be covered.
 It’s clearly not unintentional.
 This person is distributing photos from a supplier of paid, stock images so it’s an intentional act of using copyrighted images illegally.

 To recap, here are the best practices to avoid copyright infringement claims;

-- If you’re a designer, make sure you’re not using licensed work in your logos, artwork and designs etc
+- If you’re a designer, make sure you’re not using licensed work in your logos, artwork and designs

 - Create a document that outlines your process for using content including the websites you recommend obtaining assets from and an overview of licenses